KEY INITIATIVES TO GET US THERE

 Action Group members from leading employers participated in key informant interviews and focus groups, guiding the development of proposed reports.

-Now retired, MNBTE inspired change by rewarding clinics that achieved optimal results for patients with diabetes, vascular care, and depression.
+Now retired, MNBTE has been inspiring change since 2006 by rewarding clinics that achieve optimal results for patients with diabetes, vascular care, and depression.
 The program leaves a legacy of improved care and better outcomes for Minnesotans living with these chronic health conditions.
 MNBTE has awarded more than $6.5 million to high-performing clinics and care systems over the life of the program.
 Changes have led to patients gaining access to quality information they can use to find the best care for their condition, and purchasers uniting to offer a common set of standards and a transparent reward mechanism.

 The Action Group supports Stratis Health and Honoring Choices Minnesota as they strive to increase awareness and understanding about ACP and end-of-life care, so everyone can confidently participate in calm, informed, compassionate conversations before the need arises.
 We have prepared a free Advance Care Planning Employee Communications Toolkit, along with a Statewide Call to Action.